Skip to end of metadata

 Will publications be migrated from the old system?

-IT is working with the vendors now on getting the publications exported from the old system and imported to the new system.
-We have a backlog of more pressing activities for the system right now, but we will get to this.
-Regardless of the import, you do not need to do anything in the new system with papers you have also submitted to the old publications.lbl.gov – if those records were complete, they were sent to OSTI and they are already compliant.
+Publications from the old system have been imported into the new.
+You do not need to do anything in the new system with papers you have also submitted to the old publications.lbl.gov – if those records were complete, they were sent to OSTI and they are already compliant.

 I can't log in!